jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 power law, and people really are voting on the basis of how one judges the character of someone in the community, then there is little reason to think that the vote count any single individual collects would change dramatically over time, since their character certainly isn't going to change much.
 The more likely outcome is that you will have several people year over year who do well in voting, with perhaps some movement in the vote total order once you are past the top five vote getters, resulting one or two new people getting on the assembly occasionaly.
 And that is indeed what you do see.

-The longing for a "throw the bums out" slate is a feature of representative government, but is usually associated with partisan politics.
-In the context of a "jury government," the intention is that in the final analysis, it really doesn't matter which representaties you pick, so long as they are loyal and competent enough to follow their process carefully.
-As such, "throw the bums out" may not work, if what you get is another distribution of "bums" drawn from the same sample set, more likely than not looking exactly like the first set in composition.
-This author's suspicion is that the Baha'i Elections are working as intended; the reason for the dissatisfaction may very well be because, not in spite of, the fact that the elected assemblies reflect the community of voters within the Baha'i community; and that were there massive turnover, the makeup of the new assemblies would very much resemble the old one in the mix of opinions, attitudes and demographics.
+The longing to "throw the bums out" slate is a feature of representative government, but is usually associated with partisan politics.
+Believers in "jury government" generally have the belief that so long as you elect honest people willing to follow the facts, in the final analysis, it really doesn't matter which representaties you pick.
+So long as they are loyal and competent enough to follow their process carefully, they will make a proper decision, which they may later change their mind about if different facts present themselves.
+As such, "throw the bums out" will not work even if you were able to do it; you would instead get a similar distribution of "bums" drawn from the same sample set, which will more likely than not appear to be nearly identical to the slate that was replaced.
+This author's suspicion is that Baha'i Elections are working as intended; *the reason for the dissatisfaction may very well be because, not in spite of, the fact that the elected assemblies reflect the community of voters within the Baha'i community*; and that were there massive turnover, the makeup of the new assemblies would stil very much resemble prior assemblies in the mix of opinions, attitudes and demographics.

 ## Caveats for Learning